What to Do After a House Fire Checklist

 If your house has been damaged rather than destroyed in the fire, it will need professional fire damage cleanup.
 Not only will direct damage from the fire need to be repaired or replaced, but heat, smoke, and soot can cause damage to your home and your possessions.
 On top of that, you may now actually require water mitigation to prevent or reduce the amount of water damage that happens after the firefighters put the fire out.

 Do not enter a house or other building that has been damaged by a fire until the fire department has made sure that it’s safe to enter your home.
 Fires can start again even if they appear to be out and there is almost always hidden damage.
 Roofs and floors may be damaged and could fall down when you’re inside.

 5. Organize Your Possessions

 Separating your damaged possessions from your undamaged ones will make it easier for you to make a list of damaged items for your insurance company.
 Having a list of all of your personal belongings is very helpful in this situation.
 These lists often contain receipts and bank statements of purchased items.
 Providing photos along with the list can help greatly when filing the claim.

 6. Saving Undamaged Possessions

 Either you or the restoration company needs to sort through your possessions.
-In many situations, there will be salvageable items in the wreckage, particularly if you saved certain items or documents in a fire-proof box.
+In many situations, there will be salvageable items in the wreckage, particularly if you saved certain items or documents like social security cards in a fire-proof box.
 Any items that are not damaged or destroyed should be put in a safe place, even if it means putting them in storage.

-You will find that things the fire did not burn up may be ruined by smoke, soot, or the water used to put out the flames.
+You will find that household items the fire did not burn up may be ruined by smoke, soot, or the water used to put out the flames.
 Anything you want to save will need to be carefully and potentially professionally cleaned.